 I remember thinking things would never be normal again.
 That I would always feel this hole in my heart and a pit in my stomach.
-It was hard to believe others when they told me I would smile again and the pain would cease to be all-consuming.
+It was hard to believe others when they told me my life after a loss would involve smiling again and the pain would cease to be all-consuming.

 It didn’t happen overnight but slowly I learned to smile and laugh again.
 I will always miss her, but I choose to focus on the saying we printed on her funeral program.

 You can shed tears that she is gone

 or you can smile because she has lived.

 You can close your eyes and pray that she’ll come back

 or you can open your eyes and see all she’s left.